-- 1. Save the file as an Excel document.

-- 2. Highlight the entire worksheet by clicking on the triangle at the top left corner of the file.
-Once the entire sheet is highlighted, turn on the filters.

-- 3. Choose the assessment subject code (Column AQ).

-- For EOC ELA, choose both 9th and Ame

-- For EOC Math, choose both Cal and Age

-- For EOC Science, choose both Bio and Phy

-- For EOC Social Studies, choose both Eco and Ush

-- 4. Choose FAY Participant = Y (Column AC).

-- 5. Choose the Z scores Prior (Column BN).

-- 6. Sort the z scores lowest to highest by highlighting the column of scores, choosing the Data tab on the ribbon at

-the top of the screen, and clicking on the $2^{\downarrow}$ feature.
-(This will take the blanks out of the column so that you do not miss any scores when choosing them for the array.)

-- 7. Click in the blank cell next to the first score (in column BO), and then choose $f{r}$ from the toolbar. - 8.
+- 1. Save the file as an Excel document. - 2.
+Highlight the entire worksheet by clicking on the triangle at the top left corner of the file.
+Once the entire sheet is highlighted, turn on the filters. - 3.
+Choose the assessment subject code (Column AQ). - \circ ~ For EOC ELA, choose both 9^{th} and Ame - For EOC Math, choose both Cal, Alg, Age, and Geo - 4.
+Choose FAY Participant = Y (Column AC). - 5.
+Choose the Z scores Prior (Column BN). - 6.
+Sort the z scores lowest to highest by highlighting the column of scores, choosing the Data tab on the ribbon at the top of the screen, and clicking on the 2/2 feature.
+(This will take the blanks out of the column so that you do not miss any scores when choosing them for the array.) - 7.
+Click in the blank cell next to the first score (in column BO), and then choose f{r} from the toolbar. - 8.
 In the popup box, Choose Statistical for the category and Percentile.Inc (or Percentile with older versions of Excel) for the function. - 9.
 Choose Ok. - 10.
 For the array, click on the first z score in the column, and hold the click and pull down until you have captured all z scores in the column.
 (Note: the selected array is denoted by dotted lines.
 The lines captured are denoted in the Function Arguments box.)
 Be sure to keep going to the last score in the column.
 This fills in the array box with the cells needed. - 11.
 Type in .25 in the K box. - 12.
 Choose Ok. - 13.
 This provides the 25th percentile value. - 14.
 In Column BN, use the drop down arrow and choose Number Filters, then Less Than or Equal To and paste in the 25th percentile value.
 Click Ok.
 This will filter on the 25th percentile z score and all z scores less than the 25th percentile value; in other words, these scores comprise the lowest quartile. - 15.
 Highlight Column BM (SGP Score).
 Look at the bottom right ribbon of the file and see the Average.
 This is the average (mean) SGP for the lowest quartile in that subject. - 16.
 Compare the average to the rubric to determine the score.